actix/actix-website/content/docs/getting-started.md

 In order to implement a web server, we first need to create a request handler.

-A request handler is a function that accepts any type that can be extracted from a request (ie, `impl FromRequest`) as its only parameter and returns a type that can be converted into an `HttpResponse` (ie, `impl Responder`):
+A request handler is a function that accepts zero or more parameters that can be extracted from a request (ie, `impl FromRequest`) and returns a type that can be converted into an `HttpResponse` (ie, `impl Responder`):

 {{< include-example example="getting-started" section="setup" >}}

-Next, create an `App` instance and register the request handler with the application's `route` on a particular *HTTP method* and *path* and after that, the application instance can be used with `HttpServer` to listen for incoming connections.
+Next, create an `App` instance and register the request handler with the application's `route` on a *path* and with a particular *HTTP method*.
+After that, the application instance can be used with `HttpServer` to listen for incoming connections.
 The server accepts a function that should return an application factory.

 {{< include-example example="getting-started" section="main" >}}